Heart of a Book

 Riley Martinez

-I'm halfway through WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers and webgpu is blowing my mind!
+Can we talk about how WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers handles compute?
+So graphics!

 Riley Martinez